egh/xjslt/README.md

 XJSLT is an [XSLT 2.0](https://www.w3.org/TR/xslt20/) compiler (targeting JavaScript) written in TypeScript, depending on [fontoxpath](https://github.com/FontoXML/fontoxpath) for an XPath implementation.

-XJSLT compiles stylesheets to runnable JavaScript, so you can create transforms for use in a browser.
+XJSLT works by compiling stylesheets to runnable JavaScript.
+These compiled stylesheets can be used immediately in the command line, or they can be save for later use in the command line.
+They can also be used programmatically either in the browser or in another JavaScript runtime.

 Tested with [node 20](https://nodejs.org/) and in Chrome and Firefox.